asyncapi/modelina/docs/integration.md

 <!-- tocstop -->

-## Integrate Modelina in a website
+## Integrate Modelina in a browser

 Integrating Modelina into websites is is one of the core features, and each framework is different, so here are some of examples: